 Once you have defined what a health facility is, you need to decide which types of health facilities to include in the MFL.
-The box at the right gives examples of different types of health facilities that may exist in a country.
+The box to the right gives examples of different types of health facilities that may exist in a country and need to be considered.
 The decision regarding which facilities to include in the MFL will depend on: